scienceprojectlab logo

 Finding the Star Dust.

 Approximately 10-12 billions of years ago first galaxies were formed.
 The stars that were formed at that time called the 1st generation stars.
-Some of them are still live, some of them become white or red dwarf stars.
+Some of them still live, some of them became white or red dwarf stars.
 Many of them ended their lives as supernovas, producing black holes or neutron stars and fertilizing our galaxy with heavy elements of periodic table, providing matter for the Earth-like planets.

 Imagine that carbon, iron, calcium and other heavy elements of our bodies originate from a star that ended as a enormous blast visible from the distance of hundred millions light years.